lwh9346/open-heat-lab-site/content/authors/wenjiang-zhou/_index.md

 ---
 # Display name
-title: Bai Song
+title: Wenjiang Zhou

 # Full name (for SEO)
-first_name: Bai
+first_name: Wenjiang
-last_name: Song
+last_name: Zhou

 # Username (this should match the folder name)
 authors:
-  - bai-song
+  - wenjiang-zhou

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PI
+role: Student

 # Organizations/Affiliations
 organizations: